 Justice for All

-The federal government has failed to create the immigration system our nation deserves.
-We will work to protect all workers – regardless of immigration status – and will oppose state laws that create a subclass of workers who cannot speak up out of fear of deportation.
-We will help lead the opposition to using Texas tax dollars to build an unnecessary and divisive border wall.
+Congress and the Legislature have failed to protect immigrant workers.
+We will work to protect all workers – regardless of immigration status – and will oppose state laws that create and target a subclass of workers who may face retaliation because of their immigration status.

 The Texas AFL-CIO is the state labor federation consisting of 240,000 affiliated union members who advocate for working families in Texas.